Laphroaig's Visitor Centre features a museum, bar, shop and lounge. Besides the basic tour which costs £10.00, which includes 3 drams.

 The lounge has books with the names of all the Friends of Laphroaig, over 500,000 of them - find your name and sign the book.

-As well as the basic tour, there are other variations to suit people with more or less time available, including an £85 tour taking in a visit to the water source, the peat banks and culminating in bottling your own 25cl straight from the cask.
+As well as the basic tour, there are other variations to suit people with more or less time available, including an £100 tour taking in a visit to the water source, the peat banks and culminating in bottling your own 25cl straight from the cask.
+See the website for times and details of all tours - book tours on 01496 302418 (Mon-Fri 11:00 to 16:00).

-Laphroaig is one of the few distilleries still to have its own malting floor (others are Bowmore, Kilchoman, Balvenie, Springbank, Highland Park), though most of the malt now comes from Port Ellen Maltings.
+Laphroaig is one of the few distilleries still to have its own malting floor (others are Bowmore, Kilchoman, Balvenie, Springbank, Highland Park), though most of Laphroaig's malt now comes from Port Ellen Maltings.

 Laphroaig (pronounced La-froyg) is the first of the three distilleries in quick succession on the road out of Port Ellen.